GENDER EQUITY INITIATIVE

-The Gender Equity Initiative in Global Surgery (GEIGS) is a sister organization to the PGSSC which was started by research associates and fellows in our program in 2019.
+The Gender Equity Initiative in Global Surgery (GEIGS) is a sister organization to the PGSSC which was started by visiting students and fellows in our program in 2019.
 The organization has now grown into a global, diverse initiative with more than 500+ members from over 65+ countries.

 Why gender equity in global surgery?

 The Lancet Commission on Global Surgery reported in 2015 that there were 5 billion people in the world lacking access to safe and affordable surgical and anesthesia care.
 With the need to double the global surgical workforce between 2015 to 2030, it is now time to tap into the resource of underrepresented genders in surgery worldwide: cisgender women and individuals in the transgender umbrella including binary trans men and women, and other gender identities outside the gender binary including non-binary, agender, genderfluid and genderqueer.